 - Sudden onset of fever

-- The petechial rash starts on hands and feet and spread inward.
-It occurs 2-5 days after fever and presents in up to 90% of the cases.
+- The petechial rash starts on the hands and feet and spreads inward.
+It occurs 2-5 days after a fever and presents in up to 90% of the cases

 - Red eyes